wp-plugins/newsme/readme.txt

 **1. A unique and innovative perspective over your online content.**

-News@me gives you an overview over the effectiveness of your online content and the engagement of your readers through the News@me widget.
-You can see the number of **subscribers that the widget has generated** and the number of clicks that the customized email summary sent to your subscribers by News@me are bringing to your site, **topics and articles published that generate more subscriptions among your readers**.
+News@me gives you an overview over the effectiveness of your online content and the engagement of your readers through the News@me signup form.
+You can see the number of **subscribers that the signup form has generated** and the number of clicks that the customized email summary sent to your subscribers by News@me are bringing to your site, **topics and articles published that generate more subscriptions among your readers**.

 **2. Actionable insights on the performance of your online publishing activity.**